Used (2018) Lexus RC300h Sport Line 223 HP | Good price

 Used Lexus RC300h

-Factors that affect the appreciation of a Lexus RC300h:
+Factors that affect the depreciation of a Lexus RC300h:

-Appreciation is an important part of calculating the total value of owning a Lexus RC300h.
-In addition to the monthly appreciation of £105, you should also factor in fuel costs, road tax, insurance and maintenance (including tyres and car washes) to get the full monthly value.
+Depreciation is an important part of calculating the total cost of owning a Lexus RC300h.
+In addition to the monthly depreciation of £33, you should also factor in fuel costs, road tax, insurance and maintenance (including tyres and car washes) to get the full monthly cost.

 *The 'Price range' column shows the prices at the 5th and 95th percentiles of cars in the current market